-Of course, I never recommend buying any points currency on speculation.
-So only buy if you foresee a good use for them.
+Of course, I never recommend buying any points, regardless of program, on speculation.
+So only buy if you foresee a good use for them in the near future.

 The 50% bonus on purchased Alaska Miles is tiered so you’ll see this: